adrianhelllo/css_organization/README.md

 ## BEM Methodology:

--- B - Block: The block is a standalone component in the HTML / CSS e.g., menu.
+-- B - Block: The block is a standalone component in the HTML / CSS, e.g., menu.
 This can be a default semantic HTML element, or possibly a class (like .menu).

 -- E - Element: The element is a dependent part of the block (e.g., header__title or header__item).
 Naming scheme uses dunders (double underscores).